SillyTavern/SillyTavern-Docs/Usage/Core Concepts/CFG.md

 ### Isn't this in Stable Diffusion?

 Yes and no. CFG with LLMs works in a different way than what one might be used to in Stable Diffusion.
-LLM based CFG works on the principle of "prompt mixing".
+LLM-based CFG works on the principle of "prompt mixing".
 The CFG formula takes a positive and negative prompt, then mixes the *differences* between them.
 From there, a combined prompt is sent and a response is generated!

 Here's an illustration to help visualize this concept.
 The red represents the negative prompt, the blue represents the neutral prompt, and the purple represents the mixed result that's interpreted.
 All the white space is the same across all 3 prompts, so those are not used for CFG mixing.